 - 1 Ladle slotted

-How to Make Eggplant and Smoked Cheese Risotto
+How to Prepare Eggplant and Smoked Cheese Risotto

-To make the eggplant and smoked cheese risotto, start by washing the eggplant.
+To prepare the eggplant and smoked cheese risotto, start by washing the eggplant.
 Dry it, remove the stem, and cut it into cubes (1).
 In a large non-stick pan – you can also use the same one you’ll use to cook the risotto – pour the oil (2) and heat it well.
-Then add the eggplant (3).
+Then add the eggplants (3).

-Slightly salt the eggplant, season with a bit of mint, and cook for 7-8 minutes on high heat, stirring often, until tender (4).
-Drain them with a slotted ladle and set aside.
-In the same cooking base, add the finely chopped onion and let it stew gently for about a minute (5).
+Lightly salt them, season with a bit of mint, and cook for 7-8 minutes over high heat, stirring often, until tender (4).
+Drain them with a slotted spoon and set them aside.
+In the same cooking base, add the finely chopped onion and let it gently cook for about a minute (5).
 Then add the rice (6).

-Toast over high heat for a couple of minutes, stirring occasionally, then deglaze with a ladleful of hot vegetable broth (7).
-Add tomato sauce, a basil leaf, and a pinch of salt (8).
-Cook the rice for about ten minutes, stirring often and adding a little hot broth each time the previous one is absorbed.
-Meanwhile, cut the smoked cheese into cubes that are not too large (9).
+Toast it over high heat for a couple of minutes, stirring occasionally, then deglaze with a ladle of boiling vegetable broth (7).
+Also add the tomato puree, a basil leaf, and a pinch of salt (8).
+Cook the rice for about ten minutes, stirring often and adding a little boiling broth each time the previous one is absorbed.
+Meanwhile, cut the smoked cheese into not too large cubes (9).

-After 10 minutes, add the previously sautéed eggplant (10).
-Continue to cook the eggplant risotto for about 5-6 minutes, always adding more hot broth when necessary.
-When the rice is cooked, allow the broth to be well absorbed (adjust according to taste, whether you prefer a thicker or more fluid risotto), add the smoked cheese (11) and stir briefly to melt it.
+After 10 minutes, add the previously sautéed eggplants (10).
+Continue cooking the eggplant risotto for about 5-6 minutes, always adding more hot broth when needed.
+When the rice is cooked, make sure the broth is well absorbed (adjust according to taste if you prefer a drier or creamier risotto), add the smoked cheese (11), and stir briefly to melt it.

-Turn off the heat and add the grated Parmesan (12).
-Stir carefully for about a minute to cream the risotto perfectly (13).
+Then turn off the heat and add the grated Parmesan (12).
+Stir carefully for about a minute to perfectly cream the risotto (13).

 Serve the eggplant and smoked cheese risotto immediately.